Real Estate Witch

 Don’t sell on your own!

-• Buyers expect a discount: If someone sees a FSBO sign in your yard, they’re likely to expect a discount since there’s no professional representation.
-It’s kind of like buying something on Craigslist versus buying it brand new at a retail store.
+• Buyers expect a discount: If someone sees a FSBO sign in your yard, they'll likely expect a discount since there's no professional representation.
+It's like buying something on Craigslist instead of brand new at a retail store.

 • You might outprice yourself: Unless you’re a real estate expert, you might not know the true value of your home.
 If you price it too low, you’ll leave thousands of dollars on the table.
 If you price it too high, it might sit on the market for months, costing you a lot of time and money.

-• There’s no one in your corner to negotiate: Realtors know what contingencies to include in a contract, how to respond to a buyer’s demands, and how to protect your best interests before closing day.
-Without an expert negotiator to back you up, you might miss important details and end up making less than you were hoping to when your home sells.
+• There's no one in your corner to negotiate: Realtors know what contingencies to include in a contract, how to respond to a buyer's demands, and how to protect your best interests before closing day.
+Without an expert negotiator to back you up, you might miss important details and make less than you were hoping to when your home sells.

 How do you calculate profit on a home sale?